lrchnnng/forestfest/README.md

 * People who are intersted in music and comedy
 * People looking for information about Forest Fest

+First time and returning user goals:
+* Easily find the price of the tickets
+* Clearly see the dates of the event
+* View the line up of the event
+* Sign up to the newsletter
+* Navigate to social media pages for more information and images

 ### Scope
 The second plane of UX looks at the **scope** of the website.
 What does the user have to do in order to reach the goals for the website.
 Do they need to search?
 Do they need to sign up to a newsletter?